j3-signalroom/apache_flink-kickstarter/README.md

 Beyond simply transforming and enriching data, we stream it into Kafka topics and _**Apache Iceberg tables**_, designed for high-performance, large-scale analytics with support for ACID transactions, offering highly scalable, real-time data processing and durable storage.

-Our journey with Flink doesn’t end with Java; Python-based Flink applications also shine in this repository, leveraging Flink SQL, Table API, and DataFrame API, each offering unique advantages: Flink SQL for declarative queries, Table API for a mix of SQL-like syntax and programmatic control, and DataFrame API for efficient data manipulation similar to pandas or R. This provides a seamless, flexible approach to solving complex streaming challenges, ultimately unlocking an efficient and scalable architecture for modern data needs.
+Our journey with Flink doesn’t end with Java; Python-based Flink applications also shine in this project, leveraging Flink SQL, Table API, and DataFrame API, each offering unique advantages: Flink SQL for declarative queries, Table API for a mix of SQL-like syntax and programmatic control, and DataFrame API for efficient data manipulation similar to pandas or R. This provides a seamless, flexible approach to solving complex streaming challenges, ultimately unlocking an efficient and scalable architecture for modern data needs.

 Explore the repo, run the Docker containers (compatible with both Mac M chips and non-Mac M chips), and see how Apache Flink can be utilized to build robust, enterprise-grade streaming applications.